Click here to edit using the old editor

 • Script and Narrative

-Introduction you to the concepts and techniques employed in writing for a variety of media forms.
+Develop your understanding of the concepts, structures and techniques used in writing for different media forms.

 • Unscripted TV Idea and Concept

-Explore the creative and professional challenges in designing ideas, presentations, and pitches for unscripted television, factual programming, documentary films and digital production commissions.
+Explore the creative and professional challenges of developing, presenting and pitching ideas for unscripted television, factual programming, documentary and digital production.

 • Professional Development